-Performers at the Burnaby Blues and Roots Festival in 2018 include the following:
+Performers at the Burnaby Blues and Roots Festival in 2018 included the following:

-- Amythyst Kiah – the southern Gothic singer entertains from 3:00 until 3:30 pm.
+- Amythyst Kiah – a southern Gothic singer

-- The Rural Alberta Advantage – the folk group performs from 6:45 to 8:00 pm.
+- The Rural Alberta Advantage – a Folk group

-- Nathaniel Rateliff and the Night Sweats – the Denver Colorado-based group finishes the night from 8:30 to 10:00 pm.
+- Nathaniel Rateliff and the Night Sweats – a Denver Colorado-based group

 Things to Take and Leave at Home